Get in Touch

 • Asking powerful questions

-• Getting the key message across
+• Conveying the key message

 • Making effective requests

-• Promises – blessing or curse?
+• Promises: blessing or curse?

 Exercise/Case Study